 Having said all that, we understand that fosters cannot make it to every event or foster training.
 That’s where our volunteers come in!
 You will receive a weekly email outlining the events for that week.
 If you are unable to bring your foster for an adoption event or training that week, you just need to let our Volunteer Coordinator know so that we may make arrangements.
 The same goes for veterinary appointments, if you are unable to take your foster, please let us know!

 Commitement from a foster home is critical.
 Many of our animals come right out of the shelter.
 When someone steps up to say they will foster a particular dog, we make a decision to pull and save that dog based on that.
 We understand that not every foster experience is going to be easy but we cannot have fosters that 1. back out on us at the last minute or 2. insist we remove a dog ASAP.
-Understand there are circumstances that require immediate removal, we get that!
+We understand there are circumstances that require immediate removal, we get that!
 But please don’t ask us to remove your foster because you are sick of him peeing on the floor.
 You must also understand that foster homes are very limited and especially in the case of an adult dog, finding a new foster home can be extremely difficult.
 All we ask if things are too difficult is that you have patience while we work on finding a new foster.
 Often we cannot give you a specific time frame but please believe, we are doing our best to rectify the situation.

 Some reasons foster dogs are asked to be moved: